 Let $\rho^{ABC}$ be any tripartite density matrix.
 We write $H(A)_\rho = H(\rho^A)\equiv -\tr(\rho^A\log\rho^A)$ for the \emph{von Neumann entropy} of the reduced density matrix $\rho^A$, omitting the subscripted state when it is apparent.
 As is common with much of quantum Shannon theory, certain linear combinations of entropies of various subsystems of the joint state $\rho^{ABC}$ arise naturally in the characterizations of the various rate regions we will introduce.
 We review the essential ones here, beginning with the \emph{conditional entropy}

-This quantity is defined in direct analogy to its counterpart in classical information theory, which is always positive and can be regarded as an average entropy of conditional probability distributions.
-It is however clear that $H(A|B) = -1$ when evaluated on an EPR state $\frac{1}{\sqrt{2}}(\ket{00}^{AB}+ \ket{11}^{AB})$, a fact which was long considered problematic for the use conditional entropy in quantum information theory.
-Nonetheless, the negative of conditional entropy has been defined as the \emph{coherent information}
+This quantity is defined in direct analogy to its counterpart in classical information theory, in which context it is always positive and can be regarded as an average entropy of conditional probability distributions.
+On the other hand, $H(A|B) = -1$ when evaluated on an EPR state $\frac{1}{\sqrt{2}}\ket{00}^{AB}+ \frac{1}{\sqrt{2}}\ket{11}^{AB}$.
+The negative of conditional entropy has been defined as the \emph{coherent information}

-\emph{from} $A$ \emph{to} $B$, due to its utility in characterizing the capacity of a quantum channel for transmitting quantum information \cite{lloyd,shor,dev} as a certain optimization problem which always yields a nonnegative rate.
-Following \cite{sn}, we may also write where $\ket{\varphi}^{AA'}$ is any purification of $\rho^{A'}$.
-An operational interpretation of both positive and negative conditional entropies was recently given in \cite{merge}, where the primitive of \emph{state merging} was introduced, yielding a quantum counterpart to the classical Slepian-Wolf theorem for distributed data compression.
+\emph{from} $A$ \emph{to} $B$, due to its utility in characterizing the capacity of a quantum channel for transmitting coherent quantum information \cite{lloyd,shor,dev} as a certain optimization problem that always yields a nonnegative rate.
+Following \cite{sn}, we will sometimes use the notation where $\ket{\varphi}^{AA'}$ is any purification of $\rho^{A'}$.
+An operational interpretation of both positive and negative conditional entropies was found in \cite{merge}, where the primitive of \emph{state merging} was introduced, yielding a quantum counterpart to the classical Slepian-Wolf theorem for distributed data compression.
 We will use this merging primitive in Section~\ref{section:merging1} to transmit quantum information over a broadcast channel.